AppleInsider may earn an affiliate commission on purchases made through links on our site.

 We are a bit torn on the MusicStar5.
 It sounds absolutely fantastic, regardless of what genre you're listening to.
 It's even great for podcasts, which isn't true of every speaker we've tried.

-But there are a fair amount of drawbacks, too.
-We have major concerns about the Bluetooth capabilities of this speaker.
-We also don't think it's a great speaker for homes with pets or active small children who don't know that this is a $900 speaker held up by three legs.
+We don't think it's a great speaker for homes with pets or active small children who don't know that this is a $900 speaker held up by three legs.

 For the suggested retail price, there are better options.
 It's a better value proposition for early-birds, but the connectivity issues are still a major problem.